abinit/abinit/INSTALL_Ubuntu.md

       - LIBXC, a library containing exchange-correlation potentials, from the `libxc-dev` package.

-   It is also possible to generate these libraries via the ABINIT fallbacks:
+   Note that it is also possible to generate these libraries via the ABINIT fallbacks:

    ```sh
    cd fallbacks